-Otake Japanese Maple Acer palmatum 'Otake'
+Beni Otake Japanese Maple Acer palmatum 'Beni Otake'

-Height: 10 feet Spread: 10 feet
+Height: 10 feet Spread: 10 feet Sunlight: O

-Sunlight: O 0

-Hardiness Zone: 5b
+Hardiness Zone: 6a

+Other Names: Big Red Bamboo

 Group/Class: Linearilobum

 Description:

-A stunning small accent tree which features narrow bamboo-like foliage that emerges bright red turning green in the summer; an extremely fine textural effect, with dazzling crimson fall color, relatively open habit is graceful

-Ornamental Features

-Otake Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has attractive green deciduous foliage which emerges red in spring.
-The small deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of crimson and scarlet in the fall.
+A stunning small accent tree which features narrow bamboo-like foliage that emerges bright red turning darker in the summer, an extremely fine textural effect, also dazzling fall color, relatively open habit is graceful Ornamental Features Beni Otake Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive dark red deciduous foliage which emerges red in spring.
+The small deeply cut ferny palmate leaves are highly ornamental and turn an outstanding crimson in the fall.
+Landscape Attributes Beni Otake Japanese Maple is an open deciduous tree with a strong central leader and a more or less rounded form.

-Landscape Attributes

-Otake Japanese Maple is an open deciduous tree with a strong central leader and a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

-This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
-It has no significant negative characteristics.

-Otake Japanese Maple is recommended for the following landscape applications;

-- Accent

-- Mass Planting

-- Hedges/Screening

-Otake Japanese Maple Photo courtesy of NetPS Plant Finder
+Beni Otake Japanese Maple foliage Photo courtesy of NetPS Plant Finder